Estimated reading time: 4 minutes

 Oklahoma Backroads is a great quilt for someone in OKLAHOMA! or South Dakota!

 First, like most Bonnie Hunter designs, this one had lots of pieces.

-I used lots of scraps (as you do in a Bonnie Hunter quilt – which I LOVE)!
-Some of them included fabrics from my mother-in-law’s stash.
-One of those fabrics was from matching colonial dresses she made for Jacquelyn and her American Girl doll, Kirsten, for a trip to Colonial Williamsburg.
-Also, i used fabric and lace on the borders which were used on Jacquelyn’s costume for the role of Laurey.
+Secondly, I used lots of scraps (as one does in a Bonnie Hunter quilt).
+I LOVED that many of these scraps were from my late mother-in-law’s stash.
+One of those fabrics was from matching colonial dresses she had made for Jacquelyn and her and their American Girl dolls, Felicity!
+See the Felicity tea pot quilt HERE.
+Additionally, I used fabric and lace on the borders which were used on Jacquelyn’s costume for the role of Laurey.

 I love that there are meaningful fabrics in the quilt she’s packing for her first time so far from home.

 When I made this quilt, I separated my scraps into lights, mediums, and darks.
 However, I really hadn’t discovered that the values change, depending upon what values surround them.
-I would have achieved a more defined pattern and secondary pattern had I paid attention to that.
+I would have achieved more defined primary and secondary patterns had I paid attention to that.
 Discover the nuances of value as you learn to audition BOTH sides of fabrics for my own patterns!
 Click here.
 I’ve learned a lot with #usebothsides quilts when it comes to VALUE!